-Thousands of year ago people chewed gum in the natural form.
-The most common type of ancient chewing gum were tree resin lumps, various sweet grasses, leaves, grains and waxes also.
+Thousands of years ago people chewed gum in its natural form.
+The most common type of ancient chewing gum were tree resin lumps, various sweet grasses, leaves, grains, and waxes.

-The world’s oldest chewing gum is 9000 years old.
-Recently archaeologist found three wads of 9000-year-old chewed birch resin on the Swedish island of Orust.
+The world's oldest chewing gum is 9000 years old.
+Recently, archaeologists found three wads of 9000-year-old chewed birch resin on the Swedish island of Orust.

-For centuries, the ancient Greeks chewed gummy substance named Mastiche derived from the resin of the mastic tree.
-The word “mastic” in Greek means “to chew”.
-At least 2,400 years, mastic has been used, principally, as a chewing gum.
+For centuries, the ancient Greeks chewed gummy substance named Mastiche derived from the mastic tree resin.
+The word "mastic" in Greek means "to chew."
+For at least 2,400 years, mastic has been used, principally as chewing gum.

 North American Indians chewed the sap from spruce trees.

 In 1848, the first commercial chewing gum was made and sold by John Bacon Curtis.
 He experimented with spruce tree resin and made a sticky, rubbery material, which could be chewed.
 This gum was called the State of Maine Pure Spruce Gum.

 In 1850, John B. Curtis added flavor to the gum and paraffin for a soft and rubbery feel.
 These flavored paraffin gums are becoming more popular than spruce gums.

 On July 27, 1869, Amos Tyler received the first patent in the United States for chewing gum, but he never sold his gum commercially.

 On December 1869, William Finley Semple of Mount Vernon, Ohio, obtained the first chewing gum patent (patent number 98,304).
 However, Semple never commercially made chewing gums.

 In 1869, Mexican General Antonio Lopez de Santa Anna told his idea of chicle (for chewing gum) to Thomas Adams.